 Now when you have the error message, it's time to fix this!

-Here are the most common issues for blank pages in OpenCart.
+Here are the most common causes of blank pages in OpenCart

-This is a common problem that can happen after you move your store to a different server.
+This is a common problem with all OpenCart versions that can happen after you move your store to a different server.

 OpenCart stores various pieces of its main configuration in two files: config.php and admin/config.php.
 If you're moving your store to a different domain or a different server, you may need to adjust some or all of them.